engjen/cycIF_TMAs/README.md

 ## Analysis environment

-After installing python3/miniconda, enter the following in the terminal to set up an `analysis` environment.
+To run the main analysis, installing python3/miniconda, and enter the following in the terminal to set up an `analysis` environment.

 `conda create -n analysis`